tailscale/tailscale/cmd/lopower/README.md

 ## TODO

 * provisioning more than one low-powered device is possible, but requires manual config file edits.
-It should be possible to enroll multuple devices (including QR code support) easily.
+It should be possible to enroll multiple devices (including QR code support) easily.
 * incoming connections (from Tailscale to `lopower`) don't yet forward to the low-powered devices.
 When there's only one low-powered device, the mapping policy is obvious.
 When there are multiple, it's not as obvious.
 Maybe the answer is supporting [4via6 subnet routers](https://tailscale.com/kb/1201/4via6-subnets).

 ## Installing